 Empathy, trust, and respect are required ingredients when you’re trying to turn a challenging task into an easy and relatively pleasant habit.
-Small Planet collaborated with collaborated with the University of North Carolina School of Medicine’s Center of Excellence for Eating Disorders to create Encourage, an app allows patients to plan daily meals and track their food intake, moods, urges, and behaviors.
+Small Planet collaborated with the University of North Carolina School of Medicine’s Center of Excellence for Eating Disorders to create Encourage, an app allowing patients to plan daily meals and track their food intake, moods, urges, and behaviors.

 Smartphones are ubiquitous, discreet, and provide accurate time stamps — the perfect tool for self-monitoring.
 Security and HIPAA compliance were high priorities all through design, development, and delivery of an iPhone app for patients, as well as an iPad app for providers.

 Encourage enhanced the appeal (and reduced the perceived burden) of self-monitoring, helping patients and providers identify triggers, behavior patterns, recovery trends, and drivers of change.

 Spot On takes the aggregated data fed into the app by users to predict their cycles more accurately and understand the effects of their menstrual cycles.
 Through a fun, simple interface, users track their period, symptoms, moods, and activities, as well as a broad range of birth control methods.

 We created something a little bit like a Choose Your Own Adventure book, in that the user is in charge of the path they take, but the “story” still has to make sense even when the reader randomly jumps around.
 The result provides users with a fuller picture of their reproductive health.